robert-orlinski/go-fire/README.md

 Right now, you can use it as a journal in which is possible to add new investments, savings, and others based on categories you choose.
 Categories too may be added or removed, just like entries in your journal.
 This is useful if you want to take care of your investment decisions, don't do anything hastily, and learn from your previous experience.

-In the future, I want to add some other features about which you can read in the section at the end ✨
+In the future, I want to add some other features about which you can read in the section (almost) at the end ✨

 ## Some screenshots: